hanabi/hanabi.github.io/Reference.md

 #### Information Lock with the Full Identity

 * As soon as a clue is given to a card, if it is enough to determine the card's full identity, then the assumed identity is said to be locked in to the card.
-(On Hanabi Live, this is usually represented as a player writing an "identity note" on the card.)
+(On Hanab Live, this is usually represented as a player writing an "identity note" on the card.)
 * For example, in a 3-player no variant game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.